Premium Wagering Analysis

 Randwick

--0.8 lengths below benchmark ranked 27th on the day
++1.5 lengths above benchmark ranked best of the day

 Summary